Connected Against Hunger

 Take a stand against climate change and hunger with our virtual fitness challenge!

-Connected Against Hunger is a corporate wellness initiative that offers employees the opportunity to participate in a range of fitness activities like running, cycling and yoga while taking a stand against climate change and hunger.
+Connected Against Hunger is a virtual wellness initiative that offers participants the opportunity to take part in a range of fitness activities like walking, running, cycling and yoga while taking a stand against climate change and hunger.
 Every day, Action Against Hunger teams around the world come face-to-face with the realities of climate change and its impacts on our global food system.
-With Connected Against Hunger, learn how we’re helping communities in need work toward a healthy, sustainable future and improve their long-term food security so that no one is left hungry.
+With Connected Against Hunger, learn how we’re helping communities work toward a healthy, sustainable future and improve their long-term food security so that no one is left hungry.

-Your employees participate by choosing daily challenges to complete on their own or as a team as they travel the globe and explore Action Against Hunger’s missions via the Connected Against Hunger app.
+Participants choose daily challenges to complete as they virtually travel the globe and explore Action Against Hunger’s programs via the Connected Against Hunger app.
 To motivate teams and build community, the app features individual and team rankings, a live news feed, and a live social wall where participants can share their experiences.
 Proceeds from the initiative will support Action Against Hunger’s lifesaving work around the world.

 Join the movement!